CardKit/cardkit-drone/README.md

 ## Building

 DroneCardKit depends on both [CardKit](https://github.com/CardKit/card-kit) and the [CardKit Runtime](https://github.com/CardKit/card-kit-runtime).
+We use Carthage to manage our dependencies.
+Run `carthage bootstrap` to build all of the dependencies before building the DroneCardKit Xcode project.

 > ⚠️ DroneCardKit does *not* provide implementations of its `Token` cards.
 Rather, it defines interfaces for those cards that drone-specific implementations must use.
 This design choice enables multiple, drone-specific token implementations to exist.
 For a DJI-based implementation of the `DroneCardKit` tokens, please see [DroneTokensDJI](https://github.com/CardKit/drone-tokens-dji).